Order of Protection in Arizona

 If you don’t already have one, get a cell phone.
 Do not give the number to your spouse or anyone who may give it to them.

-Make your close family and friends aware of the situation, so that you are surrounded by a support system.
+Make your close family and friends aware of the situation, so that a support system surrounds you.

 This is your exit plan.
 You could be ready to take your first steps out of an abusive marriage.
-If you need help with the first step of obtaining legal protection from your abuser by obtaining an Order of Protection, contact the experienced family law attorneys at Hildebrand Law.
+If you need help with the first phase of obtaining legal protection from your abuser by getting an Order of Protection, contact the experienced family law attorneys at Hildebrand Law at (480)305-8300.